Series: Westerners in India.

 After reading A Search in Secret India Major A.W.
 Chadwick O.B.E.
 (1890 – 1962) who was in the British army serving in South America, resigned his post and came to Sri Ramanasramam in November 1935, and remained there for the rest of his life, establishing himself at the heart of the ashram in a way no other Westerner could ever repeat.
 He was one of the few who had a relaxed relationship with Ramana.
 His cottage was like a foreign embassy in the heart of the ashram as he was able to mediate for so many who found at times the ways of the ashram difficult.
 He became Sadhu Arunachala and is buried in the ashram.
 He translated all the original works of Sri Ramana into English and wrote the book A Sadhu’s Reminiscences of Ramana Maharshi (1961).

 S.S.
-Cohen who was an Iraqi Jew, was an accountant who made Ramanasramam as his home in 1936.
+Cohen who was an Iraqi Jew, was an accountant who made Ramanasramam as his home in 1936, arriving there on the 3rd of February.
 He authored Guru Ramana, Residual Reminiscences of Ramana, and Reflections on Talks with Sri Ramana Maharshi.
 He is buried in the Korangu Thottam compound of Ramanasramam, he was a realised Jnani.

 Dr Mees studied Buddhism, the Sufis and all the major religions and cultures of the world.
 In 1936 he toured in India and while halting in Bangalore a friend suggested to go and meet “a wonderful living Sage in the nearby town of Tiruvannamalai.”
 Within twenty-four hours he knew his search was over: he had found his Sat-Guru!
 He gave up his career, his ambitions, and settled in Tiruvannamalai and later bought a property in Kerala by the sea at Varkala.
 He travelled constantly between Varkala and Tiruvannamalai until 1954.